Mthonjaneni Local Municipality elections: March 2006 election

 The following table shows the results of the 2006 election.

 May 2011 election

 The following table shows the results of the 2011 election.

 August 2016 election

 The following table shows the results of the 2016 election.

 August 2016 to November 2021 by-elections

 In a by-election held on 25 July 2018, a ward previously held by an ANC councillor was won by the IFP candidate.
 Council composition was reconfigured as seen below:

 November 2021 election

 The following table shows the results of the 2021 election.

 By-elections from November 2021

 The following by-elections were held to fill vacant ward seats in the period from November 2021.

-Ward 12 became vacant due to the death of the IFP councillor.
-In the by-election on 31 August 2022, the IFP retained its seat, with both it and the ANC gaining ground at the expense of the NFP.

-After the resignation of the ANC councillor in ward 5, a by-election saw the IFP candidate winning the seat, ensuring the IFP has an outright majority, and no longer needs to rely on other parties.
+After the August 2022 by-election, the IFP gained an outright majority by winning a ward from the ANC.
+As of June 2024, the IFP have won three consecutive wards off the ANC.
+The composition of the council is as follows: